shtoza/shtoza.github.io/index.md

 ![cairns](cairns.jpg)
 [Google street view](https://goo.gl/maps/dnkMKbDFGKWau7Xq6)

 In Cairns are rainforests, coral reefs, and tropical islands.
-It is very different to other places in Australia.
+It is much more wet and humid compared to other parts of Australia.